 The pocket clip is Benchmade’s split arrow clip, buffed up to a high shine.
 While I generally like the split arrow clip, I’m not a huge fan of the shiny version shown here.
 It’s kind of loud and it doesn’t match the rest of the knife.
 It feels out of place, although I’m not sure what I would have put instead of this clip.
 I probably would have reconsidered the entire hardware selection, finishes, and color choice.

 The Proxy carries well considering it’s almost a 9″ folding knife.
 The sturdy split arrow clip, and bead blasted titanium handle work together to provide good traction without tearing up your pocket.
 At .5″ thick the Proxy is not the thinnest knife, but it’s not the thickest either.
 Benchmade milled out some large grooves to make it a little slimmer and more pocketable.
 All said, I think the Proxy is not a bad knife to carry.

 Deployment and Lockup

-I recommend purchasing the Benchmade 940-1 at Amazon and BladeHQ.
-Please consider that purchasing anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
+I recommend purchasing the Benchmade Proxy at Amazon or BladeHQ.
+Please consider that buying anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
 As always, any and all support is greatly appreciated.
 Thank you very much.